marekq/go-nextdns/readme.md

 - Run `go build` to build the executable locally.
 - Finally, test using `./nextdns stream` to stream all logs.

 The stream and download logs are stored in your local directory.
-You can monitor these in realtime running 'tail -f <logfile.log>'.
+You can monitor these in realtime running `tail -f <logfile.log>`.

 ## Example commands for CLI: